adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 This Windows VST3 plugin can be copied to a Windows system and used in any VST3-compatible host, including FL Studio.

+## Windows VST3 in FL Studio

+To use your cross-compiled Windows VST3 plugin in FL Studio:

+1. Build the plugin using `./build_windows.sh`
+2. When prompted, choose to copy the VST3 plugin to the Windows VST3 directory (if running in WSL)
+3. Alternatively, manually copy the entire `.vst3` folder to `C:\Program Files\Common Files\VST3`
+4. Start FL Studio
+5. In FL Studio, go to Options > Manage Plugins
+6. Click "Find plugins" and wait for the scan to complete
+7. Search for "Volume Control Plugin" in the plugin browser
+8. The plugin should now be available in FL Studio's plugin list

 ## Troubleshooting

 ### Common Issues